paritytech/devops-guide/src/kubernetes/testnetmanager.md

 ### Frontend GUI

-In the nodes section you can view all running nodes, their roles, chain, uptime, cli arguments and you can also view logs.
+In the nodes section you can view all running nodes, their roles, chain, uptime, CLI arguments, and you can also view logs.

 ![testnet-mgr-frontend](../images/testnet-mgr.png)